brson/brson.github.com/writing.md

   treat your contributors with respect, in a format inspired by "How to Win Friends and Influence People".
 I like it because it is a mix of personal and professional subject matter, and in a unique voice.
+  I worked on it for over a year.

+* [The Rust Compilation Model Calamity][calamity].
+One of the first tasks PingCAP gave me was to improve TiKV compile times.
+Then they asked me to write a blog post about it.
+The first draft I wrote was expansive, so I split it into 10 parts.
+Then the first part grew too large, so I split it in 2.
+This is that first part.
+It's about why Rust compile times are slow.
+It took me about 7 months to complete.
+I purposefully used strong, colorful language, and a provocative title (though through edits I did tone it down considerably).
+  After it was posted, the first comment about it was "I hate the delivery, but appreciate the insight".
+Still learning from that.

 * [Fireflowers: The Rust programming language in the words of its practitioners][ff].
 A project to capture a particular moment in time